Unit XI. Healing

 Home.
 Loss of soul causes wounds that never heal because they

 are repressed and cut off from consciousness.
-Hence they cannot be
+Hence they cannot be addressed

-painful issues out of sight and mind.
+issues out of sight and mind.

 Healing the soul is a matter of reversing the patterns that created the